SeiTudorella/dips/README.md

-# dips
+# Dip Recipes
-A collection of dip recipes
+A collection of delicious dip recipes I want to share

+Thanks for coming!